College Level Examination Program

 - CLEP tests are given by appointment only in the Testing Center computer lab.
 All CLEP exams are computer-based.

 - If you would like to take a CLEP examination, please call our office at (940) 397-4676 and set up an appointment once you have created an online account through College Board, paid the registration fee, and printed the Exam Registration ticket.
 An appointment can be made during regular business hours, Monday thru Friday.

 Procedures to follow:

-- To be admitted to take the CLEP exam, 2 forms of ID's are REQUIRED:
+- To be admitted to take the CLEP exam, 1 form of Government issued and valid ID is required REQUIRED:

-- Note: The first and last names on the ID's must match that on the Registration Ticket.
+- Note: The first and last names on the ID must match that on the Registration Ticket.

-- 1) Primary ID must include name, picture, & signature (examples include current passport, State issued ID card or Driver's License, Military ID, Tribal ID card) and cannot be a limited term or temporary ID as.
+- 1) The valid, Government issued ID must include name, picture, & signature (examples include current passport, State issued ID card or Driver's License, Military ID, Tribal ID card) and cannot be a limited term or temporary ID as.

 - You may not use a credit/debit card.
 Social Security or Employee ID card

-- These 2 ID's must be presented along with the CLEP Exam Registration Ticket from the CLEP site.
+- The ID must be presented along with the CLEP Exam Registration Ticket from the CLEP site.